Jenelle Evans Puts Her Mother On Blast On Twitter, Claims She’s ‘Butt Hurt’?

 Following the release of Barbara’s chat with the outlet, during which she claimed that her daughter wasn’t being honest with fans, Evans shared several tweets claiming that she received a text message from her mother hours ago.

-Although Jenelle Evans chose to delete the majority of her rant against Barbara from her Twitter page, she later shared a re-tweet from a fan, which noted that Barbara had chosen to talk to Radar Online about her issues, instead of her own daughter.
+Although Jenelle Evans chose to delete the majority of her rant against Barbara from her Twitter page, she later shared a retweet from a fan, who noted that Barbara had chosen to talk to Radar Online about her issues, instead of her own daughter.

 Jenelle Evans then shared a second post that included her own words.